Cloud-repos/100DaysofCloudNative/README.md

 The best news is that today begins the SUSE Cloud Native Foundations Scholarship challenge with Udacity.
 I logged into the classroom and stated meeting some of the new scholars in the program.
 Looking forward to learning a lot of new things.

+Day 2: June 8, 2021

+Completed [Lesson 1: Welcome](https://classroom.udacity.com/nanodegrees/nd064-1/dashboard/overview) of the SUSE Cloud Native progam with Udacity.
+Today, I went over a first pass of the material for lesson 2: "Architecture Consideration for Cloud Native Applications".

+This lesson covered covered development practices that should be considered to optimize an application's resilience, time to recovery, and traceability.
+Also covered how to build an application using monolith and microservice-based architecture.
+The choice of an application structure is highly impacted by available resources, requirements, and involved trade-offs.

+Day 3: June 9, 2021

+Today we will have the orientation to the program.
+I look forward to meeting more scholars from around the world.